Abhimaru/android-lab/README.md

 ## LAB-30 -> Demonstrate use of mail sender.
 When user click send button the mail should be send.

-## LAB-31" -> Demonstare use of Bluetooth Adapter class.
+## LAB-31 -> Demonstrate use of Bluetooth Adapter class.
 Create Four button one for enable bluetooth, one for disable bluetooth, one for make device discoverable and one for display paired devices.

+## LAB-32 -> Demonstrate use of WifiManager class.
+Create two buttons one for enable/diable wifi and another for display nearby devices.

+## LAB-33 -> Demonstrate use of Camera class.
+When user click the button the camera should be open.

+## LAB-34 -> Demonstrate use of Video class.
+When user click the button the Video open camera and shoot videoa and save into device.

+## LAB-35 -> Develop an app in that when mobile is till display the simple hello world text. but when user shake device change the text color and background color.